andrebask/thesis/10 - chapter5.md

 		   0)))) ; => 14
 ```

-This code is straightforward, it captures a continuation and stores in to the global binding `c`.
+This code is straightforward, it captures a continuation and stores it in the global binding `c`.
 The saved continuation looks like this:

 ```scheme
 	(* 2 (+ 3 4 _))